Thinkmill-learning-paths/react-native/step3-styling/README.md

 > 📘 View React Native's - [Style documentation](https://reactnative.dev/docs/style)

-### Task 1
+### Task 1 - Layout

-Create a new card item, with the image on the left, and a heading on the right.
+Create a new card component showing an image on the left, and a heading on the right.

 Use this image: /assets/40x40.png
 Use this heading text: Lorem ipsum

-[TODO: insert picture - listing]

 ### Task 2

+Add a 1px grey border to the card outline.
+Make the borders rounded by 5px.

+### Task 2

 Vertically center the heading text to the image.

-[TODO: insert picture]

 ### Task 3